openedx/edx-documentation/en_us/course_authors/source/running_course/discussions.rst

   and Discussion Community TAs are not affected when you close the discussions for a course.
 Users with these roles can continue to add to discussions.

-.. note:: To assure that your students understand why they cannot add to discussions, you can add the dates that discussions are closed to the **Course Info** page and post them to a General discussion.
+.. note:: To make sure your students understand why they cannot add to discussions, you can add the dates that discussions are closed to the **Course Info** page and post them to a General discussion.